whatisnuclear/website/_posts/2020-01-26-offshore-power-systems.md

 PSE&G was gambling enough on siting, they wanted to use a tried-and-true reactor design.
 They promised to be a customer for Westinghouse PWRs if they could be built on floating platforms.
-Westinghouse new plants but needed help on the floating side.
+Westinghouse knew plants, but needed help on the floating side.
 Thus, Offshore Power Systems (OPS) was formed on July 6, 1972 as a 50/50 joint venture between Tenneco Power Systems (who owned the Newport News shipyard) and Westinghouse Electric Corporation.
 It proposed to design, manufacture, and market complete nuclear power plants of a